The White Lotus season 3: Critical response

 Richard Lawson of Vanity Fair wrote that White "makes effective use of ominous dreams and portents, letting the spiritual murmur in the air of this lavish jungle compound eerily inform the story.
 The season is about a sickness of the soul—or, perhaps, the sickness of not having a soul at all."
 He added this "round of episodes is gloomier than seasons one and two, though still sharp and intriguing where it counts".
 Of the new characters, Lawson said he found the trio of girlfriends to be the "dishiest and most fun", with "shiveringly credible dialogue delivered with natural flair by the actors".

 More critical reviews found that the show was returning to familiar territory and themes of previous seasons instead of covering new ground.
 Lawson wrote, "It's all interesting, but the sense of tight control and inventiveness that made the previous two seasons such wonders is not quite there", adding that the season relies "on perhaps a few too many clichés as [White] struggles to come up with new things for curdled rich people to do".
 Kathryn VanArendonk of Vulture wrote, "It's fun when The White Lotus reconsiders itself in structural ways, but at other points there's something anxious about how the series wants to wrestle with its previous obsessions, or continue to ignore its repeated blindspots, like pressing on a bruise to make sure it's still there."
 In The New Yorker, Inkoo Kang wrote, "The season as a whole feels trapped between tones: not quite dark enough to confront what happens in a country where foreigners can buy nearly anything they want for the right price, nor frothy enough to simply showcase the baroque weirdness of the wealthy."
+The season finale was also criticized, with some reviewers finding it to be a disappointing ending to the season.

 Many critics felt the native characters of color had less depth than the white characters.
 VanArendonk wrote, "As various season-three characters seek enlightenment or escape, they recreate the season-one dynamic where white characters are full of fascinating, absorbing peculiarities, while the non-white hotel staff are one-note ciphers, destined to keep the plot moving but not have interiority or complex emotional lives."
 Mel Wang of Rolling Stone Philippines praised Thai actors Manobal, Thapthimthong, and Hetrakul's performances, but said that "good acting isn't enough to save half-baked character arcs."
 They further criticized the Thai characters' story arcs for "merely act[ing] as vehicles to drive the storylines of the show's American protagonists", lamenting Gaitok (Thapthimthong)'s "wasted" storyline in particular.